-Penal Code 532 PC is the California statute that defines the crime of theft by false pretenses.
+Penal Code 532 PC is the California statute that defines theft by false pretenses.
 This section makes it a crime to defraud someone of money or property by way of false promises or representations.
 The offense may be prosecuted as a misdemeanor or a felony and carries a penalty of up to 3 years in jail or prison.

 523 PC states that “very person who knowingly and designedly, by any false or fraudulent representation or pretense, defrauds any other person of money, labor, or property, whether real or personal, or who causes or procures others to report falsely of his or her wealth or mercantile character, and by thus imposing upon any person obtains credit, and thereby fraudulently gets possession of money or property, or obtains the labor or service of another, is punishable in the same manner and to the same extent as for larceny of the money or property so obtained.”